Weltraumschaf/blog.weltraumschaf.de/content/blog/Parser_and_Image_Generator_for_EBNF.md

 ---
-title: "Parser and Image Generator for EBNF"
+title: Parser and Image Generator for EBNF
-description: "Parser and Image Generator for EBNF."
+description: Parser and Image Generator for EBNF.
 date: 2011-10-02T09:42:24+01:00
-tags: ["Syntax", "Railroad", "Diagram", "BNF", "Parser", "Lexer"]
+tags:
+  - Syntax
+  - Railroad
+  - Diagram
+  - BNF
+  - Parser
+  - Lexer
-categories: ["Programming"]
+categories: Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 Some days ago I  searched for a tool which can  visualizes [EBNF][1] grammars.
 I